exolever/exosummit-san-jose/site/content/_index.md

       image: /img/bio/palao_2x.jpg
       description: >
         Co-author of the ExO Sprint and main author of the Exponential Transformation book, Francisco is an award-winning innovator who has inspired and advised organizations around the world to design and implement disruptive innovation strategies for various industries.
-    - title: Corina Almagro
-      subtitle: 'ExO Certified Coach and Trainer<br/>USA'
-      image: /img/bio/corina_2x.jpg
-      description: >
-        Corina brings more than 3 years of ExO coaching practice in different industries and company sizes.
-Prior to ExO, she drove the HP PC business transformation, which provided her with a deep understanding of how organizations work and the internal challenges they face when it comes to innovation and disruption.

 organizers:
     - image: /img/openexo-logo/openexo-logo-rgb-no-security.png
       url: https://www.openexo.com
       description: >
-        <p>OpenExO is the global transformation community of more than 1,500 coaches, investors, consultants and innovation specialists helping organizations, institutions and people unlock abundance to change the world</p>
+        <p>OpenExO is the global transformation community of more than 1,500 coaches, investors, consultants, trainers and innovation specialists helping organizations, institutions and people unlock abundance to change the world</p>
     - image: /img/acme-logo/acme-logo.png
       url: https://www.acme.com
       description: >